Kickball 10v10 Rulebook

 A defensive lineup must always have a pitcher and a catcher, but no more than one (1) of each on the field.

-Defensive lineups in the infield and outfield can change per every at-kick, depending on the defensive team’s game-planning.
+Defensive lineups in the infield and outfield can change throughout the inning, depending on the defensive team’s game-planning.

 INJURIES/SUBSTITUTIONS